ocicl/ocicl/README.md

 are available at runtime using the following heuristic:
 - If the system is available locally, then it is loaded from from the local `systems` directory.
 - Else if the system is available in the global `systems` directory, it loaded from there.
-- Otherwise, if `ocicl-runtime:*download*` is non-nil, then the system is downloaded and installed locally.
+- Otherwise, if `ocicl-runtime:*download*` is non-nil, then the system is downloaded either locally or globally:
+    - if `ocicl-runtime:*force-global*` is non-nil, then the system is downloaded to the global systems directory.
+    - else if `ocicl-runtime:*force-global*` is nil (default), then the system is downloaded locally.

 To change the default user-global directory, provide the optional ``GLOBALDIR`` argument when you invoke ``ocicl setup``.